-- 1.1 The purpose of the Report is to summarise the evidence relating to objectively assessed housing needs (OAN) for Warwick District in the context of the National Planning Policy Framework (NPPF) and Planning Practice Guidance (PPG). - 1.2 The Report complements evidence previously submitted by Barton Willmore in respect of the objective assessment of housing need within Warwick District and across the wider Coventry and Warwickshire Housing Market Area (HMA).
+- 1.1 This review has been prepared by Barton Willmore LLP on behalf of Taylor Wimpey and their development interests in Warwick District. - 1.2 The purpose of the Report is to summarise the evidence relating to objectively assessed housing needs (OAN) for Warwick District in the context of the National Planning Policy Framework (NPPF) and Planning Practice Guidance (PPG). - 1.3 The Report complements evidence previously submitted by Barton Willmore in respect of the objective assessment of housing need within Warwick District and across the wider Coventry and Warwickshire Housing Market Area (HMA).